anmolchawla/Data-Visualization-/ASSIGNMENT.md

 ## Description

 Follow Cairo Part I, Ch.1 example on UN Data.
 For 10 countries select [UN data of your choice containing data over time](http://data.un.org).
-Import the data in Google Sheets and format the data to create a [chart](https://support.google.com/docs/answer/63728).
+Import the data in Google Sheets and format the data to create a line [chart](https://support.google.com/docs/answer/63728).
 Create a web page named `index.html` containing:

 - Explanations of the dataset and provenance
 - Three charts:
  1. As a picture of the chart you created in Google Sheet
  2. The Google Sheets chart you created embedded as an `<iframe>`
- 3. A line chart of your data built using the [Google Charts library](https://developers.google.com/chart/interactive/docs/)
+ 3. The same chart built using the [Google Charts library](https://developers.google.com/chart/interactive/docs/)

 In the `README.md`:

 - Provide link to the Google Sheet file (__create the Google Sheet with your USC account__ then share it so that _Anyone at University of Southern California_ can access it)
 - How-to explanation detailing how you created the index.html page and the charts.
-If you choose not to make line charts with Google Sheets explain why it is appropriate to convey the information.

 ## Rubric